Tuhua/Mayor Island Walk

 Manaakitanga or hospitality is another important concept that easily aligns with guardianship.
 The Trust welcomes visitors to share the unique experiences associated with the island.
 Its pristine waters and rugged natural environment are available for everyone to share and enjoy.

 This trip to the island allows time for the group to walk around the island.
 This takes about 8-9 hours and is one of the most stunning walks in the country.
 Please be aware that this walk is most definitely a grade 5 walk.
 This is not for the faint hearted who think this is just a boat ride over and sit on the beach kind of a day.
+We do not recommend this walk if you have any injuries or prone to strain to the body.
 In the past, people have had to turn back rather than continue on as the steep areas became too challenging.
 This walk is strenuous, you need a high level of fitness to be able to keep up with the groups pace.